About This Program

 If you are already a Physical Therapist, you may be interested in our doctorate program:

-Utica College offers a Bachelor of Science degree in Health Studies, leading to a Doctor of Physical Therapy degree for qualified students who meet required continuation standards.
-This is considered a guaranteed freshman admission into the DPT program at Utica College; students accepted as freshmen (designated HSPT or HSP4) are guaranteed entry into the professional PT program pending successful completion of requirements.
+Utica University offers a Bachelor of Science degree in Health Studies, leading to a Doctor of Physical Therapy degree for qualified students who meet required continuation standards.
+This is considered a guaranteed freshman admission into the DPT program at Utica University; students accepted as freshmen (designated HSPT or HSP4) are guaranteed entry into the professional PT program pending successful completion of requirements.

 Physical Therapy at Utica

 "Utica has a great PT program.
 They have the gross anatomy lab right on campus, which is huge.
 With the health studies classes I’ve taken so far, I really like the program and I really love all my teachers.
 I’ve learned a lot."

 Employment Rate (6 months after licensure)

 - Home Healthcare Services

 The physical therapy curriculum integrates traditional instruction with case analysis to guide, stimulate, and challenge student learning, while fostering development as professionals with sound reasoning skills.
 Capstone projects under faculty supervision provide opportunities for students to meet the profession’s expectation for students to become consumers of research.
 Students will participate in 30 weeks of full-time clinical education experiences in a variety of settings, working with individuals across the lifespan.

 Physical Therapy Faculty